vtex-apps/release-notes/docs/2019-week-32-33/platform-performance.md

-# Platform Performance
+# Platform performance

-Below, check our latest releases to promote an **optimal VTEX IO infra performance**, ensuring a better and more stable platform experience:
+Check our latest releases to promote an **optimal VTEX IO infra performance**, ensuring a better and more stable platform experience:

 :eyes: No action for the releases below is warranted on your side.
 The performance improvement is already available to all VTEX IO users!